dougeby/IntuneDocs/InTuneDocs/understand-explore/introduction-to-intune-education.md

 [!INCLUDE[classic-portal](../includes/classic-portal.md)]

 Intune is a cloud-based enterprise mobility management (EMM) service that helps enable your workforce to be productive while keeping your corporate data protected.
+Intune for Education is designed to accomplish this task while meeting the specific needs of schools and school districts.

+Intune for Education currently lets you manage Windows 10 devices with MDM capabilities, with a selection of all policies available in Intune.
+Intune can manage additional platforms, such as iOS and Android, and is designed to let you access the full set of policies in the same console.

  With Intune, you can:
 * Manage the mobile devices your workforce uses to access company data.
 * Manage the mobile apps your workforce uses.
 * Protect your company information by helping to control the way your workforce accesses and shares it.